 I've had a lot of time thinking about what makes a headshot work and the experience to solidify all the little pieces that go into building what I like to call, a successful headshot.
 But first, let's talk about what the big deal is about headshots.
 I mean, do you really need one?
 Is it really that important that you pay someone to take a picture of you?
 Let's look there first.

-Do me a favor and go grab any magazine that’s close by.
-I’ll wait.
+Do me a favour and go grab any magazine that's close by.
+I'll wait.
 Got one?
 Good.
-First, turn to an ad in the page that has a picture of a person.
+First, turn to an ad on a page that has a picture of a person.
 Got one?
 OK, great.
 Look at that picture for a minute or two and think about where that picture came from.
-Now, let’s ask the question.
+Now, let's ask the question.
 Do you think that someone popped out their iPhone and snapped a pic of that person?
-Do you think the company that is being advertised just told their marketing department to go grab any old picture of a person and make it a full page ad in the such and such magazine?
+Do you think the company that is being advertised just told their marketing department to go grab any old picture of a person and make it a full-page ad in the such and such magazine?
 I seriously doubt it.